Support for Homeless Single Parents

 How can I get on the Housing Register?

-You should also join your local council’s normal housing register.
-Their website will have advice on how to apply.
+You should also join your local council’s normal Housing Register and find out about Housing Association Homes.
+Their websites will have advice on how to apply.
 You will be prioritised according to your circumstances.
 Most people are in the lower “bands”.
 Priority is given to those who are accepted as homeless, fleeing violence, having serious health issues or whose existing accommodation is severely overcrowded.

 Am I eligible for Housing Benefit?